adamjorr/somatic-variation/README.md

 The -i option specifies the directory to search for reads to correct.

 ###What it does
-This script uses Rcorrector and Khmer to clean reads found in READ_DIRECTORY.
+Uses Rcorrector and Khmer to clean reads found in READ_DIRECTORY.
 Rcorrector is used to remove errors and Khmer is used to remove excessively repetitive reads.

 ###Expected output
 A file containing the khmer graph, called khmer_count.graph.